The 8 Best Places to Sell Your Video Games, Online and In-Person

 To get a cash quote for your devices and consoles, enter the model of the item you want to sell into the search field on the website or app.
 Then select what condition it’s in (good, poor or faulty).
 A cash quote will appear immediately.

 For CDs, Blu-rays or other discs, scan the barcode with your smartphone for an instant quote.

-In our Decluttr review, Matt Wiley scored more than $50 for some old movies and a few PS3 games.
+In our Decluttr review, Matt Wiley, a former editor at The Penny Hoarder, scored more than $50 for some old movies and a few PS3 games.
 He got paid the day after his order was accepted via direct deposit, meaning no dealing with cash or checks or multiple buyers.